AdrianFR99/3D-Game-Engine/README.md

 ### Execute

 Once inside the Engine, you may refer to the manu tool bar to open windows to edit your prefferences, or drag and drop the meshes provided inside of the Folder "Assets" in the same dirrectory.
-You may also open the Console to the the Logs of the procceses bemtath the UI of the engine.
+You may also open the Console to the the Logs of the procceses beneath the UI of the engine.

 ## Libraries